mahady-manana/betatuto-docs/README.md

 git clone https://github.com/mahady-manana/betatuto-docs.git
 ```

-I have 2 options to start editing.
+You have 2 options to start editing.

 ### Using development server.